Sunday comics

-The Sunday comics or Sunday strip is the comic strip section carried in most western newspapers.
+The Sunday comics or Sunday strip is the comic strip section carried in some Western newspapers.
 Compared to weekday comics, Sunday comics tend to be full pages and are in color.
 Many newspaper readers called this section the Sunday funnies, the funny papers or simply the funnies.

 The first US newspaper comic strips appeared in the late 19th century, closely allied with the invention of the color press.
 Jimmy Swinnerton's The Little Bears introduced sequential art and recurring characters in William Randolph Hearst's San Francisco Examiner.
 In the United States, the popularity of color comic strips sprang from the newspaper war between Hearst and Joseph Pulitzer.
 Some newspapers, such as Grit, published Sunday strips in black-and-white, and some (mostly in Canada) print their Sunday strips on Saturday.

 Subject matter and genres have ranged from adventure, detective and humor strips to dramatic strips with soap opera situations, such as Mary Worth.
 A continuity strip employs a narrative in an ongoing storyline.
 Other strips offer a gag complete in a single episode, such as Little Iodine and Mutt and Jeff.
 The Sunday strip is contrasted with the daily comic strip, published Monday through Saturday, usually in black and white.
 Many comic strips appear both daily and Sunday, in some cases, as with Little Orphan Annie, telling the same story daily and Sunday, in other cases, as with The Phantom, telling one story in the daily and a different story in the Sunday.
 Some strips, such as Prince Valiant appear only on Sunday.
 Others, such as Rip Kirby, are daily only and have never appeared on Sunday.
 In some cases, such as Buz Sawyer, the Sunday strip is a spin-off, focusing on different characters than the daily.